Putin's foes search for leaders in online Russia vote

 In a nation of more than 140 million, the relatively small number of voters risks playing into the hands of Putin supporters who have dismissed his critics as “Internet hamsters” and wealthy urbanites out of touch with the majority.

-The Kremlin says it will ignore the opposition vote, but cyber attacks on the vote’s website, legal pressure on organizers and mud-slinging documentaries on pro-Kremlin television suggest the authorities are not indifferent.
+The Kremlin says it will ignore the opposition vote, but cyber attacks on the vote’s website, legal pressure on organisers and mud-slinging documentaries on pro-Kremlin television suggest the authorities are not indifferent.

 “If the opposition has even the smallest chance of electing a leader, they’ll just jail him,” said Valery Sheperyov, a 33-year-old lawyer in Moscow, who has not participated in street protests.
 “This vote will make the authorities’ job easier.”